What Christianity Got Wrong About Jesus

 • Numbers 15:32–36 (example story: man is put to death for gathering sticks)

 This includes house chores, not just working a 9 to 5.
-If you need to pull in extra hours of work to make end’s meet.
+If you need to pull in extra hours of work to make end’s meet, you’re screwed.

 A “rebellious son” can be executed by the community